Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Optimal Parameters and Test Error of Learned Linear Attention Models

 Figure~\ref{fig:optimal_zs_finetune} illustrates this phenomenon.
 Although minimizing the zero-shot loss admits a family of optimal solutions parameterized by a free parameter $w>0$ in Theorem~\ref{thm:optimal:full-finetune}, all such choices yield worse few-shot performance than zero-shot performance.
 In particular, for every $w>0$, the few-shot error exceeds the zero-shot error and converges to $\vtheta_0^\top\vSigma\vtheta_0$ as $n\to\infty$, which equals $1$ in the setting of Figure~\ref{fig:optimal_zs_finetune}.

 These results reveal a limitation of full fine-tuning.
 While it optimizes zero-shot performance on the target task $\vtheta_0$, it degrades few-shot performance, making few-shot prediction strictly worse than zero-shot prediction even on the target task $\vtheta_0$.
+Thus, this degradation cannot be explained only by a mismatch between the fine-tuning task and the evaluation task.
 This observation motivates alternative fine-tuning strategies that preserve effective few-shot performance, which we study next.